aflusche/paginator/README.md

 #### power
 - 3.7v LIPO battery
 - charges via the USB-C port on the pedal
-- auto powers off after 40 minutes of inactivity
+- auto powers off after 2 hours of inactivity
 - press the silver switch to turn pedal on
 - hold the silver switch 5 seconds to turn pedal off